projectblacklight/blacklight_range_limit/README.md

 Also not sure how well the flot select UI works on a touch screen.
 The slider is probably the best touch UI anyway, if it can be made to work well.

-## Integrating with Hyrax
+## Integrating with Samvera-based applications

-If you are using an application based on the [Hyrax](https://github.com/samvera/hyrax) engine, there is some additional customization that is needed to get things working.
+If you are using an application based on a project from the [Samvera](https://github.com/samvera) cinnybuty, there is some additional customization that is required to get the gem up and running.

 Create a model called `app/models/range_limit_catalog_search_builder.rb`
 ```ruby